FelipeSBarros/EAD_doutorado/texto/revision_biblio.md

-# Preguntas disparadoras
+# Papers general overview:

 [@soria-perpinya_validation_2021] : tested 36 algorithms for key variables for 296 measurements and also explores the complementary of S2 and S3.
+[gholizadeh_comprehensive_2016] : Investigates commonly used approach and sensors in evaluating and quantifying 11 water quality parameters.

+# scrachs
 the Secci Disk Depth (SDD) can relate to the eutrophic zone (the layer  of water that has depth where 1% of incident light arrives, concentrating majority of photosynthetic activity.
 Transparency is correlated with red band (transparent + absorption ?);

 **Peak**: Spectral region where the light absorption achieve its highest value.